METALS-China smelter cuts boost zinc price

 By Zandi Shabalala

-LONDON, June 28 (Reuters) - Zinc rose on Thursday, edging further away from 10-month lows after reports that top Chinese smelters planned to cut output by 10 percent to address low prices and treatment charges of the metal used to galvanise steel.
+LONDON, June 28 (Reuters) - Zinc rose on Thursday, edging further away from 10-month lows, after reports that top Chinese smelters planned to cut output by 10 percent to address low prices and treatment charges of the metal used to galvanise steel.

-Benchmark zinc on the London Metal Exchange added 1.4 percent to $2,915 per tonne by 1040 GMT.
-It touched a low of $2,815 on Tuesday, a level last seen in August 2017 and prices are about 12 percent this year.
+Benchmark zinc on the London Metal Exchange traded 0.8 percent higher at $2,899 per tonne in official trading rings.
+It touched a low of $2,815 on Tuesday, a level last seen in August 2017 and prices are down about 12 percent this year.

 “A cut in output in one of the major consuming countries could have a significant impact and easily explains why zinc is moving against the base metals pack,” said Quantitative Commodity Research consultant Peter Fertig.